Vasant19/Data-Science-Projects/README.md

 # Data-Science-Projects
 ## This repository serves both educational and research purposes related to different industries

-## Please Check the .ipynb files for step-by-step analysis
+### Please Check the Notebook .ipynb files for step-by-step analysis

 Involving 7 different modularized algorithms for different Use-cases and problem solutions
-#### All the machine learning models follow same Directory structure and flow while everything else, from dataset to algorithm selection being different.
+### All the machine learning models follow same Directory structure and flow while everything else, from dataset to algorithm selection being different.
-### Machine learning Models used:
+#### Machine learning Models used:
 `1.
 House Price Prediction: **Linear Regression, Decision Tree and Random Forest**`

 `2.
 Loan Eligibility Verification: **Logistic Regression and Random Forest**`